Skip to main content

 Child Playing with Oven

-Teaching kids about what to do if there is a fire
+Teaching children about what to do if there is a fire

-If you have kids, watch this video with them to teach them about fire safety in the home and when to get out, stay out and call 999.
+If you have children, watch this video with them to teach them about fire safety in the home and when to get out, stay out and call 999.

 Watch The Birthday Cake Mistake